• Skip to primary navigation

 Mac Showing Incorrect Time and Date: How to Fix?

-Apart from this there can be other reasons for Mac showing incorrect Time or Date, ranging from change in Time Zone (while travelling) to software glitches or stuck programs preventing the Mac from updating its clock.
+However, there could be various other reasons for a Mac to be showing incorrect Time and Date, ranging from change in Time Zone (while travelling) to software glitches or stuck programs preventing the computer from updating its clock.

 1. Restart the Computer

-The simple process of restarting a device has the potential to fix problems by terminating stuck apps and processes, which might be causing problems.
+The simple process of restarting a device helps in terminating stuck apps and processes, which might be responsible for the problems on your device.

-Hence, click on Apple logo in top-menu bar and select Restart option in the menu that appears.
+1. Click on Apple logo in top-menu bar and select Restart option in the drop-down menu.

 Restart Mac